Post updated on 9 Oct 2023

 After Haliburton, you could either turn towards Bracebridge and Gravenhurst to cover some of the sights mentioned above in this post, or you could carry onward north to Algonquin Park.
 If you decide to go ahead to Algonquin, plan a night’s stay.
 You can camp within the park to truly enjoy the fall colours, or opt for one of the inns around the park.

-Keep in mind that as north as Algonquin is, the leaves turn colour early in the season and shed by the time Gravenhurst and Bracebridge start seeing their peak colours.
+Keep in mind that being further north, the leaves at Algonquin turn colour early in the season and shed by the time Gravenhurst and Bracebridge start seeing their peak colours.
 So, to catch Algonquin in all its glory, you would want to go fairly early in the season.

 In Search of Love... a sweet love story!